 You can (usually) keep multiple Orchid dottybacks in the same tank, however, it may best to add them to the aquarium at the same time, if they are similarly sized, or allow the smaller fish to establish their territory first, if they are different sizes, to give yourself the greatest odds of keeping the peace.

 Pseudochromis fridmani is a protogynous hermaphrodite, which means that each fish is born with the ability (reproductive organs) to be either male or female.
-Juvenile fish start out female and the dominant fish in a small group or pair will become male.
+The gender shift occurs in the opposite direction as clownfish.
+Juvenile Orchid dottybacks start out female and the dominant, larger fish in a small group or pair will become male.

 Pseudochromis fridmani is considered to be a semi-aggressive saltwater aquarium fish by most.
 That term can be a bit confusing, so let’s unpack it, just a little.
 In general, they have a pleasant disposition and are usually considered to be the most docile of all the dottybacks–but dottybacks have a reputation for being aggressive.
 You should expect some aggression to be displayed towards fish who enter your fish’s preferred territory and possibly other fish that are more mild-mannered than it.
 But otherwise, this fish should probably acclimate pretty nicely to life in your tank.